postcss/postcss-reporter/README.md

 To use another formatter, pass a function that

   - accepts an object containing a `messages` array and a `source` string
-  - returns a the string to report
+  - returns the string to report

 For example, you could write a formatter like this: